P. O. Box 668, 90 E. Gould Street, Nashville, IN 47448

 MISSION of Brown County Historical Society

 The mission of the Brown County Historical Society is to collect, preserve and present the history of Brown County, Indiana.
-To approach this goal, we maintain the Pioneer Museum in downtown Nashville, The Bailey/Reeve Archives at our Society building and present a monthly program on local history.
+To approach this goal, we maintain the Pioneer Museum in downtown Nashville, The Coulter Archives at our Society building and present a monthly program on local history.

-Come See Our New History Center !
+Come See Our Beautiful History Center !

 "Lest We Forget - History of Veterans Affairs in Brown County"

 The Brown County Community Foundation is proud to offer the recently completed history of Veterans Affairs in Brown County, Indiana researched and compiled by Michael O’Hara.
 This history spans the years of 1836-2012 and contains 70 photographs of Brown County citizens and landmarks as well as 40 historic documents.
 “Lest We Forget” is available on CD and will be an invaluable source of information to anyone interested in history, genealogy, or veteran’s affairs.
 The CD is currently available at the Brown County Community Foundation for a minimum donation of $25.00.
 All donations will go toward the Larry C. Banks Bronze Star Scholarship.
 Please contact BCCF by calling 812-988-4882 or at: http://www.bccfin.org/